ACT - Frequently Asked Questions

 ACT was designed as a one-year full-time program.
 Students enrolled in the ACT Program are guaranteed courses that are scheduled to be completed in one year, progressing through the program as a cohort.
-Courses in the ACT Program are taught collaboratively by university faculty across disciplines.
 Throughout the program candidates work with experienced teachers, learning to teach in classrooms serving students from culturally and linguistically diverse backgrounds.

 Is the ACT Program an approved program of study toward the preliminary credential?

 Yes.
 The ACT Program, as one of several routes to the preliminary credential, received full state and national accreditation from the California Commission on Teacher Credentialing (CCTC) and the National Council for the Accreditation of Teacher Educators (NCATE).

 How long is the ACT Program, and when is it offered?

 The ACT Program is a full-time, two-semester program offered each year, beginning in the fall semester and ending spring semester or in June, depending on the candidate’s specific program and student teaching assignments.

 Can I substitute a course I have already taken for a course in the credential program?